tru-hy/transit_analysis/README.md

 TODO.
 See what's done in [install.debian.bash](install.debian.bash).

 ### Import data

+*NOTE* The data importation is far from streamlined at the moment.
+All this should be done with one or two simple commands.

 Due to Python's challenged (to be polite) import system, currently the parent of the `transit_analysis` directory has to be in PYTHONPATH